Can taxes and bans really curb obesity?

 Fine, you say, just tax sugar, like they’re planning to do in Denmark.
-Well, it is true that Danes can expect to see sugar taxed at a higher rate soon.
-That should solve the problem.
-Right?
+Well, it is in fact true that Danes can expect to see sugar taxed at a higher rate soon.
+That should solve the problem, right?
 But, then what’s to stop food makers from simply switching to artificial sweeteners, which some studies have shown can cause diabetes and actually trick the body into feeling more hungry?
 Not to mention the fact that some relatively healthy foods contain our favorite culprit.
 Yogurt anyone?

 All right, so taxing away obesity isn’t as easy as it sounds.
 Well, then maybe we could just start banning stuff and hope for the best.
 It seemed to at least help with smoking, right?
 You can’t even light up in a bar in many states any more, and everyone is happier for it.

 New York Mayor Michael Bloomberg was inspired by the strategy as well it seems.
 He’s proposed banning “big gulp” portions of soda, specifically, any sugar drinks over 16 oz.